-Timing your Abandonment flows
+Timing Your Abandonment Flows

 Learn how to align your Browsing Abandonment, Product Abandonment and Abandoned Cart flows

-Oskar avatar
+Ira avatar

-Written by Oskar
+Written by Ira

 Updated over a week ago

-In Omnisend, you can set-up three types of Browsing-based workflows: Browsing Abandonment, Product Abandonment, and Abandoned Cart.
 We can observe your website visitors' journey throughout this sequence.
 It starts from viewing the page, leads to checking the product, and finally adding it to the cart.
 If you didn't add any restrictions to the automation settings, all 3 automations would be triggered for every website visitor.

 In this article, we explain what settings should be adjusted so that only one flow from the Abandonment series is triggered.